Boorhin/randomstuff/README.md

 # randomstuff
-All kind of scripts that I wrote for no specific reason
+All kinds of scripts that I wrote for no specific reason